AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/expert-resources/expert-series/aem-experts-series.md

 </table>

-## Recursos do AEM as a Cloud Services
+## Recursos do AEM as a Cloud Service

 Saiba mais sobre os recursos exclusivos do AEM de especialistas em Adobe as a Cloud Service.